81 Important agile terminologies you need to know

 In the sense that it is now widely used across the industry, version control is not strictly an Agile “practice.”
 However, it is mentioned here for a variety of reasons.

-Extreme Programming (XP) is an agile software development approach that attempts to deliver better software while improving the development team’s quality of life.
-XP is the most detailed of the agile frameworks in terms of proper engineering methods for software development.
+In the list of agile terminologies the next agile terminology that we have included is Extreme Programming (XP).
+XP is an agile software development approach that attempts to deliver better software while improving the development team’s quality of life.
+It is the most detailed of the agile frameworks in terms of proper engineering methods for software development.

 76. Epics

-Large bodies of tasks that can be broken down into smaller tasks or stories.
-Epics represent significant parts of functionality that typically cannot be completed within a single iteration or Sprint.
+Epics represent large bodies of tasks that can be broken down into smaller tasks or stories.
+They signify significant parts of functionality that teams typically cannot complete within a single iteration or Sprint.

-Continuous Integration is the frequently used software development practice where team members integrate their code changes into a shared repository, enabling the detection of integration issues.
+Team members frequently use Continuous Integration in software development to integrate their code changes into a shared repository, enabling the detection of integration issues.

-Burn-up chart is a graphical representation of tasks completed over time.
-It shows the work completed versus the total work planned to be completed by the end of a project.
+A burn-up chart graphically represents tasks completed over time.
+It shows the work completed compared to the total work planned to be finished by the end of the project.

 Daily Scrum (Daily Stand-up) is a quick meeting (15 minutes or less) where the team members project progress briefly and create a plan for the next 24 hours.

-Time boxing is an Agile time management technique to allocate a fixed amount of time to a specific activity.
+Now we have reached the end and we have included time boxing which is another popular agile term in agile software development.
+Time boxing is an Agile time management technique that allocates a fixed amount of time to a specific activity.
 Time-boxing helps teams stay focused, manage expectations, and ensure tasks do not exceed their allotted time.

 Wrapping up